Cost information – Conveyancing

 Disbursements

-Disbursements on a purchase would normally be between £250 and £400 and would usually include a local authority search, water search, Land Registry searches and other searches.
+Disbursements on a purchase would normally be between £300 and £450 and would usually include a local authority search, water search, Land Registry searches and other searches.
 However, until we see the title to a property, it would not be possible to say precisely what the disbursements would be as we would want to make sure all relevant searches are carried out.
-Most searches now also attract VAT.
+Most disbursements attract VAT @20%.

-On a sale, disbursements would usually be less than £50 or £100 but again we cannot say until we have seen the title and dealt with the transaction.
+On a sale, disbursements would usually be between £75 or £125 but again we cannot say until we have seen the title and dealt with the transaction.

 Land Registry Fees